pughtam/NatDist/README.md

 Folder: ESA_processing
 - esa_broadleaf_frac_0p5deg.m, classify ESA landcover into broadleaf and needleleaf classes
-- lpjg_foresttype_input.m, Create an input file for LPJ-GUESS that specifies whether the forest type in each grid cell is broadleaf, needleleaf or mixed
+- lpjg_foresttype_input.m, create an input file for LPJ-GUESS that specifies whether the forest type in each grid cell is broadleaf, needleleaf or mixed
+- esa_lu_read.m, read and process the ESA landcover into general landcover types.
+The resulting landcover files is only used for the ocean mask in plots.

 Folder: forest_mask
 - hansen_forest_canopy_frac_calc.m, read in the forest cover from Hansen et al. (2013) and calculate the open and closed canopy forest cover, actual canopy cover and actual canopy area.